stormkit-io/runner/README.md

 ## Setting Environments Variables

-After having created a new repository by clicking on `Use this template` we need to specify to the `STORMKIT_APP_SECRET` environment variable to handle encrypted data.
+After having created a new repository by forking this template we need to specify the `STORMKIT_APP_SECRET` environment variable to handle encrypted data.
 To do that:

 1. Visit your repository